trvrb/sismid/README.md

 * Introduction to Wright-Fisher model
 * Wright-Fisher with mutation and genetic drift
-* *Exercise 1: Effects of mutation and population size on population dynamics*
+* *Exercise: Effects of mutation and population size on population dynamics*
 * Neutral expectations for population summary statistics
 * Wright-Fisher with mutation, genetic drift and selection
-* *Exercise 2: Effects of positive and negative selection on population dynamics*
+* *Exercise: Effects of positive and negative selection on population dynamics*
 * Analysis of influenza sequence data

 ### [The coalescent](coalescent/)

 * Introduction to Kingman's coalescent
 * Effective population size and demographic inference
+* Effects of selection on tree topology

 ### [Phylogenetics](phylogenetics/)

 * Introduction to phylogenetic inference
+* *Exercise: Parsimony reconstruction*
+* Maximum likelihood and Bayesian methods
+* *Exercise: Bayes' rule*
-* Introduction to BEAST and Bayesian inference
+* Introduction to BEAST and coalescent inference
-* *Exercise 3: BEAST influenza practical*
+* *Exercise: BEAST practical*

 ## Day 3: Immunity